Bruce Shand

+After the war he became a wine merchant.
+He was Vice-Lord-Lieutenant of East Sussex from 1974 until 1992 and was a Master of Foxhounds.

 Early life

-Shand was born in London into an upper-class gentry family whose ancestors had moved to England from Scotland.
-He was the son of Philip Morton Shand (1888–1960), an architectural writer and critic who was a close friend of Walter Gropius and Le Corbusier and whose company, Finmar, imported furniture by Alvar Aalto into Great Britain.
+Bruce Middleton Hope Shand was born in London into an upper-class landed gentry family whose ancestors had moved to England from Scotland.

+He was the only son of Philip Morton Shand (1888–1960), an architectural writer and critic (from his first marriage).
+His father was a close friend of Walter Gropius and Le Corbusier and whose company, Finmar, imported furniture by Alvar Aalto to the United Kingdom.
 His mother was Edith Marguerite Harrington (1893–1981), later Mrs. Herbert Charles Tippet.

-Bruce Shand's parents divorced when he was three years old.
+His parents divorced when he was three years old.
 His father went on to remarry three times.
 Shand did not see his father again until he was 18.
-One of his two half-sisters was Baroness Howe of Idlicote, wife of former Chancellor of the Exchequer and Deputy Prime Minister Lord Howe.
+One of his two half-sisters was Baroness Howe of Idlicote, wife of former Chancellor of the Exchequer and Deputy Prime Minister Lord Howe of Aberavon.

 Shand's mother remarried Herbert Charles Tippet, a golf course designer.
 Contrary to some newspaper reports, young Shand was not abandoned by his mother and stepfather but was taken to live with them in Westbury, Long Island, New York, in 1921.
 He left out this fact from his autobiography, giving the erroneous impression of having been abandoned.

 After visiting England in June 1923, Bruce and his mother returned to the US in September 1923 with the stated intent (according to US immigration records) of residing permanently in the United States and taking US citizenship.
 When he next returned to Britain it was to begin his education, organised and paid for by his grandparents.
 His mother and stepfather returned to Britain in 1927, then moved to Ireland in the 1930s.
 His stepfather died at Rye in 1947 and his mother died in Cooden Beach, Sussex, in 1981.

 Shand was sent to France to learn French.
 He was educated at Rugby and Sandhurst and was commissioned into the 12th Lancers as a second lieutenant on 28 January 1937.
 He became a troop leader in "A" Squadron.
 His interests included fox hunting, polo and reading.